Germany women's national football team: 2003–2023: Two consecutive World Cup titles

 As reigning world champion, Germany played the opening game at the 2007 Women's World Cup in China, outclassing Argentina 11–0.
 After a goalless draw against England and a 2–0 win over Japan, the German team defeated North Korea 3–0 in the quarter-final.
 They beat Norway by the same result in the semi-final, with goals from Kerstin Stegemann, Martina Müller and a Norwegian own goal.
 On 30 September 2007, Germany faced Brazil in the World Cup final in Shanghai.
 Birgit Prinz put Germany in front after half time and goalkeeper Nadine Angerer saved a penalty by Brazilian Marta.
 Simone Laudehr scored a second goal after 86 minutes, which sealed the German 2–0 victory.
 Germany was the first team (men's and women's game) to win the World Cup without conceding a goal and the first to successfully defend the Women's World Cup title.
 With 14 goals, Prinz became the tournament's overall top goalscorer.

 In a replay of the 2007 World Cup final, the German team drew 0–0 with Brazil in the opening game at the 2008 Summer Olympics.
 They then beat both Nigeria and North Korea to advance to the quarter-final, where they defeated Sweden 2–0 after extra time.
 In the semi-final, Germany again met Brazil.
 Birgit Prinz scored in the 10th minute, but the German team lost 1–4 after conceding three goals to Brazilian counter-attacks in the second half.
 They beat Japan 2–0 for the bronze medal, with Fatmire Bajramaj scoring both goals.
 The third consecutive semi-final loss at the Olympics was seen as a disappointment by both the players and the German press.
-The team's overall performance and head coach Silvia Neid were harshly criticised in the media.

 Germany qualified for the 2009 European Championship in Finland winning all eight games and scoring 34 goals.
 They beat Norway, France and Iceland in the group stage to advance to the quarter-final, where they won 2–1 against Italy.
 After trailing Norway at half-time in the semi-final, the German team fought back to a 3–1 victory.
 On 10 September 2009, they defeated England 6–2 for their seventh European trophy.
 Birgit Prinz and Inka Grings scored twice, with Melanie Behringer and Kim Kulig also scoring.
 Grings retained her award as the tournament's top scorer from 2005, while Germany extended their winning streak at the European Championship finals to a 19-match run dating back to 1997.